modir/using-laminas-framework-book/version2/docs/skeleton.md

 for more NetBeans usage tips, including launching and interactively debugging laminas-based websites.

-T> **It's time for some advanced stuff...**
+> **It's time for some advanced stuff...**
-T>
+>
-T> Congratulations!
-We've done the hard work of installing and running T> the Laminas Skeleton Application, and now it's time to have a rest T> and read about some advanced things in the last part of this chapter.
+> Congratulations!
+We've done the hard work of installing and running
+> the Laminas Skeleton Application, and now it's time to have a rest
+> and read about some advanced things in the last part of this chapter.

 ## Hypertext Access File (.htaccess)